 Academic departments may offer a student the option to learn via independent study.
 An independent study covers a topic of interest to the student and may involve research, and/or extensive work outside of a classroom.
 Academic departments that offer independent study options are identified as Independent Topics or Study.
 An independent study must be agreeable to the faculty member, the student and the Program Director.
-Students will obtain an Independent Study contract in the Graduate Office or online.
+Students will obtain an Independent Study contract from the Office of the Registrar, Inside Heidelberg website.